ethereum/go-ethereum/README.md

 Geth's  capabilities in a number of different ways using plugins, rather than having to create additional, new forks of Geth.

+## System Requirements

+System requirements will vary depending on which network you are connecting to.
+On the Ethereum mainnet, you should have at least 8 GB RAM, 2 CPUs, and 350 GB of SSD disks.

+PluGeth relies on Golang's Plugin implementation, which is only supported on Linux, FreeBSD, and macOS.
+Windows support is unlikely to be added in the foreseeable future.

 ## Design Goals

 The upstream Geth client exists primarily to serve as a client for the Ethereum